Inonotus obliquus: Description

+The mycelial canker is about 10-25 cm wide, while the underlying crust can be 5-50 cm long.

 Chemistry

 The black sclerotium has large concentrations of melanin.
 Chaga contains extremely high concentrations of oxalate, 2800–11200 mg total oxalates/100 g sclerotium, one of the highest reported in any organism.

-Preparation
+Similar species

+Similar species include Apiosporina morbosa, Diplodia tumefaciens, and Echinodontium tinctorium, as well as species of Fulvifomes and Fomitiporia.